linux-system-roles/logging/README.md

 ## Providers

-[Rsyslog](roles/rsyslog) - This documentation contains rsyslog specific information.
+- Rsyslog

 ## Tests

-[Automated CI-tests](tests) - This documentation shows how to execute CI tests in the [tests](tests) directory as well as how to debug when the test fails.
+tests/README.md - This documentation shows how to execute CI tests in the tests directory as well as how to debug when the test fails.